apollographql/apollo/docs/source/resources/graphql-glossary.md

 `admins` and `managers` are aliases in the example query above.

-## Data Source
+## Data source

-A new pattern for fetching data from a particular service, with built-in support for caching, deduplication, and error handling.
+A pattern for fetching data from a particular service, with built-in support for caching, deduplication, and error handling.
 When deploying GraphQL as a layer between your apps and existing APIs and services, [Data sources](https://www.apollographql.com/docs/apollo-server/v2/features/data-sources/) provide the best experience for fetching and caching data from REST endpoints.

 ## Deferred query